Lethe (Person of Interest): Flashbacks

-In 1969, a young Finch (Chris Bert) helps his father (Tuck Milligan) fix his truck engine.
+In 1969, a young Finch (Parker Brightman) helps his father (Tuck Milligan) fix his truck engine.
 Finch's father leaves for a moment and when he returns, he finds Finch removed part of the engine.
 When his father mentions he shouldn't remove everything, Finch states that someone should've built the engine to resist being taken apart.

 In 1971, Finch's father has started to suffer from memory loss.
 Finch then works a homemade system that could help him remember things and even intends to build a machine with his father's memories.
 But his father tells him that not everything can be fixed and even if he built a machine with his memories, it still wouldn't be himself.

-In 1979, a teenager Finch shows his friends a technique where he can make a phone call from Iowa to Paris.
+In 1979, a teenager Finch (Chris Bert) shows his friends a technique where he can make a phone call from Iowa to Paris.
 They are then interrupted by a police officer arriving in his cruiser with Finch's father in the backseat, who was walking disoriented in the streets.
 Finch's father does not want his son to stop his future by taking care of him but Finch states his intention to get all information needed from every single university to himself.